Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Introduction

-In order to identify the target speaker, one can therefore reconstruct the target speech envelop using the EEG signals~\cite{o2015attentional,biesmans2016auditory}, which is sometimes called stimulus reconstruction in literature.
-The reconstructed speech envelop can then be used to distinguish the attended speaker by comparing the similarity between candidate speech envelops.
+In order to identify the target speaker, one can reconstruct the target speech envelope using the EEG signals~\cite{o2015attentional,biesmans2016auditory}, which is sometimes called stimulus reconstruction in literature.
+The reconstructed speech envelope can then be used to distinguish the attended speaker by comparing the similarity between candidate speech envelopes.
 One major problem therein is the latency due to the dependence on a long decision window~\cite{geirnaert2021electroencephalography}.
-Nevertheless, speech envelop recovery provides a projection from the brain to the acoustic domain, which can help analyze how the brain percepts multiple speakers.
-As the speech envelop somehow contains the attention information, it is then natural to design a multi-modal speech separation model using EEG and acoustic signals.
-For example, in~\cite{van2016eeg,o2017neural,pu2019joint}, the speech envelop is first estimated from the EEG signals, multiple candidate speech signals are then estimated using a separation network, and finally the estimated envelop is compared with the estimated sources to find the most matched one.
-It is clear that this method follows a cascade pipeline, leading to a high latency, and note that for speech enhancement we are only interested in the target speech and separating all existing sources is completely unnecessary.
+Nevertheless, speech envelope recovery provides a projection from the brain to the acoustic domain, which can help analyze how the brain perceives multiple speakers.
+As the speech envelope somehow contains the attention information, it is then natural to design a multi-modal speech separation model using EEG and acoustic signals.
+For example, in~\cite{van2016eeg,o2017neural,pu2019joint}, the speech envelope is first estimated from the EEG signals, multiple candidate speech signals are then estimated using a separation network, and finally the estimated envelope is compared with the estimated sources to find out the most matched one.
+This clearly follows a cascade pipeline, leading to a high latency.
+Note that for speech enhancement we are only interested in the target speech and separating all existing sources is completely unnecessary.